 Carolina Silverbell Facts

-- Carolina Silverbell serves as the name of a truly lovely species of tree endemic to a rather restricted portion of the Northern Hemisphere.
+- First of all, the slightly descriptive term of Carolina Silverbell serves as the name of a truly lovely species of tree.
+Furthermore, this particular species of tree evolved as endemic to a quite restricted region within the Northern Hemisphere.

-- Since its wood develops as both soft and closely grained, it has also long been popular with craftsmen and continues to be so even today.
+- It also plays an important role in the local culture.
+That holds true since its wood develops as both soft and closely grained.
+Due to this natural characteristic, it has also long been popular with craftsmen, and continues to be so even today.

 Carolina Silverbell Physical Description

-Firstly, the visually pleasing Carolina Silverbell commonly attains a height of roughly 66 ft (20 m).
-However, rather exceptional specimens sometimes attain a height of as much as 128 ft (39 m), in some portions of its range.
+Firstly, the visually stunning Carolina Silverbell commonly attains a height measuring roughly 66 ft (20 m).
+However, truly exceptional specimens of the species sometimes attain a height of as much as 128 ft (39 m) in some portions of its range.

-The delicate small flowers also grow in bunches.
-These typically develop a white or a pale pink color and also develop in rather copious numbers.
+Secondly, the sincerely gorgeous blooms of this tree never fail to catch the eye.
+These somewhat delicate small flowers also grow in bunches.
+Each typically develops a white or a pale pink color and also develop in rather copious numbers.

-Its fruit remains rather small, and light green in color.
+Thirdly, however, the fruit of the Carolina Silverbell must not be ignored, since it remains so popular with wildlife.
+This remains quite small, though, and light green in color.
 In Autumn, the numerous leaves on the tree usually change to a beautiful yellow color.

 - Kingdom: Plantae